2004 World Snooker Championship: Second round

-Barry Pinches (pictured in 2016), who had never played in the second round before, led seven-time champion Stephen Hendry 119, but ended up losing 1213.
+Barry Pinches (pictured in 2016) had never played in the second round before.
+He led seven-time champion Stephen Hendry 11–9, but ended up losing 12–13.

 The second round of the event was played as the best of 25 frames, held over three sessions, between 22 and 26 April.
-Pinches, playing in this stage of the tournament for the first time, led Hendry 119 before losing 1213.
+Pinches, playing in this stage of the tournament for the first time, led Hendry 11–9 before losing 12–13.
 Hendry regarded the match as one of the toughest "battles" he had had to endure at the Crucible.
 Hunter and Stevens met in the last 16 for the second consecutive year.
-Stevens had been defeated 613 the previous year, and found himself two frames behind at 1012 before Hunter missed a in the 23rd frame which would have given him the match.
-Stevens took all three remaining frames to win the match 1312.
+Stevens had been defeated 6–13 the previous year, and found himself two frames behind at 10–12 before Hunter missed a in the 23rd frame which would have given him the match.
+Stevens took all three remaining frames to win the match 13–12.
 Perry made a break of 145 in his match against the defending champion Williams, which remained as the highest break of the tournament.
-Having manufactured a 106 lead, Perry lost five frames on the trot and let Williams in front for the first time in the match at 1011.
-Perry put together breaks of 55, 53 and 82 to win 1311 and advance into the quarter-finals of the World Championship for the first time in his career.
-Gray took victory over Walker with a result of 135 and also made his first appearance in the quarter-finals.
+Having manufactured a 10–6 lead, Perry lost five frames on the trot and let Williams in front for the first time in the match at 10–11.
+Perry put together breaks of 55, 53 and 82 to win 13–11 and advance into the quarter-finals of the World Championship for the first time in his career.
+Gray took victory over Walker with a result of 13–5 and also made his first appearance in the quarter-finals.
 "It was not my greatest performance," Gray highlighted despite the result and urged himself to score more heavily the next day.